signalsciences/dogdirect/README.md

 * Stores your metrics locally at **per second** resolution, supporting both counters and guages.
 This might be a better than the statsd interface you've been using previously.
 * Timinig and Histograms are supported but the descriptive statistics are hardwired and not configurable (but easy to add).
+* Allows setting a global namespace
+* Allows setting global tags (applied to every metric)
 * Uploads your metrics to DataDog every 15 seconds

 # What doesn't this do?

 * Anything that's not a guage or counter or histogram: logs, traces, service checks, events.
-Also not supported are tags (but would be easy enough to add).
+* Per-metric tags are not supported
 * Error handling is probably not awesome.
 Pull requests welcome.

 ## This is not an official client